 - Virus resistance towards medicine – the test will determine how much the virus is responding to the drugs you are taking or if it is not affected all anymore because it has developed resistance to HIV medicines

-- Complications – while on HIV medications, you will have to go through tests to make sure that your body is not suffering from any complications due to weaker immune system.
+- Complications – while on HIV medications, you will have to go through tests to make sure that your body is not suffering from any complications due to the weaker immune system.
 Among the common complications being checked are: Tuberculosis, Hepatitis, Toxoplasmosis, Other Sexually transmitted infections, Liver or kidney damage and Urinary tract infection.

 Associated Cost of HIV Diagnosis